 “Crow’s Foot Creek?”
 Wade pulled out the route map from his pocket, unfolding the section over the pommel of his saddle.

 The rail route had been specifically plotted to choose the flattest, easiest terrain up to the mountain pass in the distance.
-However, there were still a dozen small creeks and straggled their way across the plains, as the winter thaws caused new creeks to be cut every year.
+However, there were still a dozen small creeks that straggled their way across the plains, as the winter thaws caused new creeks to be cut every year.

 “I see it,” Wade found the spot the scout was talking about.
 Crow’s Foot Creek was one of the more established creeks in this part of the plains, and though it wasn’t wide, it would need a reinforced bridge for the train to cross.